andreykaipov/terraform-provisioner-chef-solo/DOCUMENTATION.md

 sh -c 'command -v chef-solo || (curl -LO https://omnitruck.chef.io/install.sh && sh install.sh{{if .Version}} -v {{.Version}}{{end}})'
 ```

+When `prevent_sudo` is false, the above command is prefaced with sudo.

 And the following for Windows systems:

 ```liquid